 Park staff members consult with personnel from the Natural Resources Conservation Service on topics such as soils mapping and identification, erosion control, and best management practices associated with construction and maintenance of park facilities like trails and roads.

 The National Park Service makes extensive use of Resource Assistants, provided by the Student Conservation Association, to supplement the regular agency workforce of permanent and temporary employees.
 The Natural Resource Branch generally hires three or four Resource Assistants each summer.
-More recently the Branch has started to may use of Association Teams.
-To date these teams have consisted of up to four employees and their efforts have been directed at exotic plant control.
+More recently the Branch has started to use Association Teams.
+To date, these teams have consisted of up to four employees, and their efforts have been directed at exotic plant control.

 The National Park Service traditionally uses students who enroll in the Youth Conservation Corps during summer months to augment park staff.
 The Natural Resource Branch has used enrollees on a variety of tasks including vegetation management and restoration projects.